raej15/CSCE311-002/proj2/README.md

 ## Files
 ### myServer.h and myServer.cc
-myServer.h is the header file for myServer.cc. myServer.cc hosts client requests for calculations
+myServer.h is the header file for myServer.cc. myServer.cc hosts client requests for calculations.
+It also prints the path and lines read from the client and sends the information back.
 ### myClient.h and myClient.cc
-myClient.h is the header file for myClient.cc. myClient.cc requests the client for solutions to equations from a file.
+myClient.h is the header file for myClient.cc. myClient.cc sends the text file path and file lines to the server.
+It then receives the data in the lines from the server and computes the answers to the equations.
 ### makefile
 the makefile contains an all target, a client target, a server target, as well as a "clean" target.